 The alternative is far more effective — all-on-4 dental implants.

 All-on-4 implants is the ideal alternative to the traditional techniques for full-mouth dental implants.
 With the traditional technique, the dentist must attach numerous implants with each supporting one crown or bridge, necessitating around 16 implants per arch.
 However, the all-on-4 implant system allows dentists to replace all the missing teeth with only 4 strategically placed implants on each arch, thereby minimizing the risk of complications and recovery time.

 All-on-4 implants is an innovative technique wherein the dentist strategically places four implants on each arch.
-Once the implants have osseointegrated with the surrounding jawbone tissues, the dentist attaches a complete denture to the implant.
+Once the full mouth dental implants have osseointegrated with the surrounding jawbone tissues, the dentist attaches a complete denture to the implant.
 Traditional dentures tend to slip and slide out of place, making them unsuitable for long-term and realistic teeth replacement.
 However, implant-supported dentures are completely stable, making them ideal for teeth replacement.

 Furthermore, all-on-4 implants also support the underlying jawbone tissues.
 Without dental implants or teeth, the underlying jawbone tissues are resorbed into the body, which, in turn, makes the lower face sag and look older.
 However, implant-supported dentures keep the jawbone activated, thereby preventing disintegration.
 This ensures your facial anatomy remains stable and youthful.
 As such, besides giving you a second chance with perfect teeth, all-on-4 implants support your jawbone and facial anatomy.

 How much does it cost to get a full mouth of dental implants?